-Note: We do not receive any form of rebate or 'kick back' from PC Media.
+Note: We do not receive any form of rebate or 'kick back' from any of these retailers.

 For support in obtaining WINZ quotes, please contact the school via email xtend@nayland.school.nz

 Check out our website for up-to-date information and advice on BYOD.